What’s the difference between MLS Policy Statement 8.0 and the Clear Cooperation Policy?

 Are there certain forms that need to be used to address the Clear Cooperation Policy?

-Depending on how your MLS implements the policy, you will need to check with your local MLS to see if they have any specific forms that need to be used.
+Check with your local MLS to see if they have any specific forms that need to be used.
 Texas REALTORS® has updated the Residential Real Estate Listing Agreement Exclusive Right to Sell (TXR-1101) and the Exclusive Agency Addendum to Listing (TXR-1403) to address the Clear Cooperation Policy.
-These forms will be available for member-use by May 1.

 In Section 1.3 Exempt Listings, under the office exclusive policy, how is “brokerage” defined?
 If it is left up to the state regulatory law (in Texas, defined as the sponsoring broker) that may differ from the MLS participant ID.
 For these reasons, can it be defined in writing?